Click the picture to download a PDF of my dissertation.

 Despite its complex scientific technicalities, in the past decade the brain has emerged in all kinds of societal and scholarly domains as a popular means for understanding human behaviour.
-Key to the rapid spread of neuroscience knowledge from the lab to society, is the concept of brain plasticity: the ability of the brain to change its functions and/or structure, due to development, experiences, or injury.
-The notion of brain plasticity ‘opens up’ the brain for all kinds of interventions (Abi-Rached & Rose, 2013) and invites actors to do something with it.
-The idea of a plastic, changing brain allows neuroscientists and neuro-advocates to propose all kinds of prescriptions of what to do and how to flourish – in short, it allows them to do ethics.
+Key to the rapid spread of neuroscience knowledge from the lab to society is the concept of brain plasticity: the ability of the brain to change its functions and/or structure due to development, experiences, or injury.
+The notion of brain plasticity ‘opens up’ the brain for all kinds of interventions and invites actors to do something with it.
+The idea of a plastic, changing brain allows neuroscientists and neuro-advocates to propose all kinds of prescriptions of what to do and how to flourish – in short, it allows them to engage in ethics.

 In my dissertation, I explore how the concept of brain plasticity is normatively used in societal practices of self-fashioning and flourishing.
-Combining theories and methods from Science and Technology Studies (STS), pragmatist ethics, and the sociology of valuation, I empirically analyse the journey of valuations and normativities of three manifestations of a plastic brain, from the lab to three societal domains that constitute our adult good life: teenage brains in the context of parenting; the adult brain in the context of work; and the ageing brain in the context of self-care.
-By explicating the deliberate efforts of neuro-advocates in making brain claims valuable for specific audiences and for specific ends, I demonstrate for what sorts of problems, prescriptions and ideals the plastic brain is mobilized in these cases of a brain-inspired good life, and whether this results in moral changes in what it means to be a good parent, a good employee or to age well.
+Combining theories and methods from Science and Technology Studies (STS), pragmatist ethics, and the sociology of valuation, I empirically analyse the journey of valuations and normativities of three manifestations of a plastic brain that together constitute doing and being good across the lifespan: teenage brains in the context of parenting; the stressed-out adult brain in the context of work; and the ageing brain in the context of self-care.
+By explicating the deliberate efforts of neuro-advocates in making brain claims valuable for specific audiences and for specific ends, I demonstrate for what sorts of problems, prescriptions, and ideals the plastic brain is mobilized in these cases of a brain-inspired good life, and whether this results in moral changes in what it means to be a good parent, a good employee, or to age well.

 Faculty of Arts & Social Sciences, Maastricht University, 2011-2017

 Is it possible to download or obtain the research paper in an other manner?